ryanatkn/gro/src/docs/test.md

 A typical workflow includes running `gro dev` in one terminal and `gro test` in another when you want to check things.
-There is currently no watcher and automatic re-running.
+There is currently no watcher with automatic re-running.
 (TODO)

 ```bash
 gro test # run all tests